 Cinnamon is no slouch, either.
 It contains cinnamaldehyde, a potent anti-inflammatory phytonutrient, plus it’s anti-microbial and helps control blood sugar.
 And did you know it’s a source of manganese, calcium, iron and fiber?
 Seriously.
 Who knew?

 These fruit rollups were easy to prepare, though they do take a while to dry out.
 It’s worth the wait, though – the flavour is so fresh and bright.
 They’re very portable, too – I’ll definitely be taking these on my next road trip!

 This post is part of a month-long series about exploring the raw food lifestyle.
 With the help of holistic nutritionist Jennifer Trecartin, I’m doing a 28-day raw food healing challenge to improve my Crohn’s disease.
 At the end of the month, I hope to transition off my medication, which I have been taking since I was 18.

 Click here if you’d like to check out other posts in the series.
-And if you don’t want to miss a post, please consider subscribing to my blog, either by email (at the top right of this page) or in a reader.
+And if you don’t want to miss a post, please consider subscribing to my blog, either by email or in a reader.

 - Blend the fruit until smooth, then spread onto a Teflex sheet or a parchment-lined baking sheet.